 “To be responsible in what we do is to set an example day in day out when it comes to fundamental human rights.
 This responsibility must be manifested wherever we operate, and among all our stakeholders.
 Our position as an international player means that we can support our suppliers and sub-contractors in sharing these values”

-- 100 % od so-called 'at risk' suppliers have been audited
+- 100 % od so-called 'at risk' suppliers will be audited

 - 100 % of living quarters are compliant with Group standards